 This country is without hope.

 Many celebrated the fall of the Berlin Wall as a metaphor for a better world, but Baudrillard is much more scathing in his assessment of the world going forward.
 For Baudrillard, the world would be subsumed under a geopolitical nightmare brought forth by American exceptionalism.
 And to the Wachowskis the Berlin Wall falling is cold comfort compared to what’s going on at home.
 Post-AIDS epidemic and the most the gays get are half-hearted well-wishes and threats of ostracization, with nightclubs and BDSM being one of the few arguable refuges they have.
-Hip-Hop and drugs are in vogue, but not exactly to be benefit of Black and brown people.
+Hip-Hop and drugs are in vogue, but not always to the direct benefit of Black and brown people.
 And for the straight, white man everything is supposed to fall in their lap, cushy office job and all.

 But it isn’t enough.
 This is where the danger of Cyberpunk is not just tantalizing, but liberating.
 No longer are you suffocated by middle-class norms.
 No longer do you have to be constrained by respectibility or even responsibility.
 You can let yourself go wild, discover your true self, and the kicker is that it turns out that you’re actually really good at what you do.
 Because the taste, style and skills you’ve been nurturing have been right all along.
 You were meant to be here, and you may just be The One.

 As “Revolutions” reveals, the Wachowskis are just a couple of kinky hippies with imagination and style to spare, as opposed to the romantic primitivists, secret religious fundamentalists or pessimistic post-modernists that fans have been pegging them as for years.
 For some, this is disappointing.
 But maybe it couldn’t have been any other way.
-The series’s dealing with post-modernist philosophy and religion is the equivalent of a beat sample in House or Trance music: its just something there to tie the rhythm together, and its more about the feeling and even the desires of the individual creators than it is about the lesson.
+The series’s dealing with post-modernist philosophy and religion is the equivalent of a beat sample in House or Trance music: its just something there to tie the rhythm together, and its more about the feeling and even the desires of the individual creators than it is about the text.
 Its not that there’s nothing there or that people can’t take things from it.
 Burning Man, Chicago’s House scene and Woodstock wouldn’t exist if it was impossible to craft something around other people’s creative efforts.
 Its just that the very nature of the Wachowski’s creative process shows that they are probably better at crafting a vision than they are at contexualizing it.
 And while one can certainly build a group (or cult) around liking something, that shouldn’t be the end of it.

 Then again, who can say that they have truly understood Baudrillard or post-modernism in general?
 Like Nietzsche, it resonsates because the observations and poetics within line up with the anxieties of the day, and both have managed to travel beyond their time as these anxieties exapanded, split and been codified.
-While Baudrillard hasn’t been egregiously misquoted by TERFs trying to legalslate transgender people from existence, the opacity of post-modernist thought due to its roots in academia can mean that misconstruing it is as easy as dismissing it because of its opacity.
-A similar thing can be said of God and how they are utilized for everything from revolution to apartheid.
+While Baudrillard hasn’t been egregiously misquoted by TERFs trying to legalslate transgender people from existence, the opacity of post-modernist thought due to its roots in academia can mean that misconstruing it is as easy as dismissing it off-hand.
+A similar thing can be said for religious ideas of God and how it is utilized for everything from revolution to apartheid.
 Achille Mbembe wrote entire papers on how religiousity and mythological civilization is used to denote who lives and who dies.
 In “Necropolitics”, Mbembes traces a line from Western ontology since Hegel and later Marx to how biopolitics, the very denotion of who lives and who dies coined by Michel Foucault, is carried out in the real world.
 Through this he seeks to bridge the gap between post-modernist, psychoanalysis thought, race and class struggle, as he does when describing states like South Africa and Palestine while quoting Franz Fanon and connecting it with how religion is weaponized,

 Frantz Fanon describes the spatialization of colonial occupation in vivid terms.
 First and foremost, he argues, colonial occupation entails a division of space into compartments.
 It involves the setting of boundaries and internal frontiers epitomized by barracks and police stations; it is regulated by the language of pure force, immediate presence, and frequent and direct action; and it is premised on the principle of reciprocal exclusivity.
 But more important, this is how necropower operates: “The town belonging to the colonized people . . . is a place of ill fame, peopled by men of evil repute.
 They are born there, it matters little where or how; they die there, it matters not where, nor how.
 It is a world without spaciousness; men live there on top of each other.
 The native town is a hungry town, starved of